What is a codicil to a will?

 - Potential problems

 What is a codicil?

 A codicil is a short additional document, typically one or two pages, which can be used to make an alteration to an existing will.
-It can be used to revoke (cancel) a whole will, part of a will, to explain something in the will, or to revive an earlier revoked will, or to confirm the rest of the will.
-More than one codicil can be made.
+It can be used to revoke (cancel) a whole will, part of a will, to explain something in the will, or to revive an earlier revoked will.

 Just as with making a will, you must have the required capacity.
 It must be signed according to the legal formalities required for executing a will to ensure it is valid, and it then becomes part of the will.
 Both the will and all codicils must be submitted to the Court when applying for a grant of probate.